ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 We need to introduce a new resolver to our `Query` type to fetch an asset by its identifier.

-First we will create a new DataLoader called `AssetByIdDataLoader`.
+First, we will create a new DataLoader called `AssetByIdDataLoader`.

 Create a new file in the `DataLoader` directory and call it `AssetByIdDataLoader.cs`.

-Next copy the following code into the file.
+Next, copy the following code into the file.

 ```csharp title="/DataLoader/AssetByIdDataLoader.cs"
 namespace Demo.DataLoader;